 Daniela, 14 Years in Santiago: The Honest Guide Tourists Need

-Wine.
-I was working in Barcelona, surrounded by Rioja and Priorat, and a Chilean colleague kept pouring me Carmenere and Cabernet Franc from Maipo Valley.
-I couldn't believe the quality-to-price ratio.
-A bottle that would compete with $40 European wines was selling for $5,000 CLP — five dollars.
+The pull was wine.
+Working in Barcelona, surrounded by Rioja and Priorat, Daniela kept getting handed Carmenere and Cabernet Franc from Maipo Valley by a Chilean colleague — and the quality-to-price ratio was hard to believe.
+A bottle that could go toe-to-toe with $40 European wines sold for $5,000 CLP: five dollars.

-I came for a two-week research trip.
-By day three, I was staring at the Andes from a vineyard in Maipo, drinking a Carmenere that tasted like blackberries and pepper, and thinking: this is the most underrated wine region in the world.
-I moved six months later.
+What started as a two-week research trip turned, by day three, into a vineyard in Maipo, the Andes filling the horizon, a Carmenere tasting of blackberries and pepper — and the growing certainty that this is the most underrated wine region in the world.
+The move came six months later.

-Fourteen years in, the Andes still stop me mid-sentence on clear mornings.
+Fourteen years in, the Andes still stop you mid-sentence on clear mornings.

-Everyone goes to Patagonia, Atacama, or Easter Island.
-Santiago gets treated as an airport — land, sleep, fly somewhere else.
+Everyone heads to Patagonia, Atacama, or Easter Island.
+Santiago gets treated as an airport: land, sleep, fly somewhere else.
 It's one of the great travel injustices.

-Santiago has world-class wine valleys within an hour.
-A UNESCO World Heritage port city (Valparaiso) 90 minutes west.
-Andean canyons with hot springs 90 minutes east.
+Within an hour, you've got world-class wine valleys.
+A UNESCO World Heritage port city — Valparaiso — sits 90 minutes west.
+Andean canyons with hot springs lie 90 minutes east.
 The best seafood market in South America.
 Free museums.
-A food scene that's improving faster than any other South American capital.
+A food scene improving faster than any other South American capital.

 And the Andes.
-My god, the Andes.
-When the air is clear — autumn and winter are best — you walk out of a cafe and there's a 5,000-meter snow-capped mountain filling the eastern sky.
+When the air is clear — autumn and winter are best — you walk out of a cafe and a 5,000-meter snow-capped mountain fills the eastern sky.
 No other major city in the world has that backdrop.

 Bellavista is great for nightlife — Pio Nono street.
 Providencia for upscale dining.
 Las Condes for shopping.
-But Lastarria is where I'd stay.
+But Lastarria is where you'll want to base yourself.

 Three things.

 First: Chile's signature grape is Carmenere, not Cabernet Sauvignon (though Chilean Cab is excellent).
-Carmenere was thought to be extinct — it was wiped out in France by phylloxera in the 1860s.
-Turns out some vines had been misidentified as Merlot in Chile and survived.
-It was "rediscovered" in 1994.
-Now it's Chile's identity grape: dark fruit, green pepper, spice, and a smoothness that makes it approachable for people who find Cabernet too aggressive.
+Carmenere was thought extinct — wiped out in France by phylloxera in the 1860s.
+Some vines, misidentified as Merlot, had quietly survived in Chile.
+It was "rediscovered" in 1994, and it's now Chile's identity grape: dark fruit, green pepper, spice, and a smoothness that wins over anyone who finds Cabernet too aggressive.

 Third: visit the valleys.
-Maipo is closest (45 minutes south) — Concha y Toro tours from $18,000 CLP.
-But Casablanca (90 minutes west) is my favorite for whites: Kingston Family, Bodegas RE, and Emiliana Organico are all worth visiting.
-Book directly with the wineries — organized tours from Santiago run $40,000-80,000 CLP for a full day with transport and 3-4 wineries.
+Maipo is closest, 45 minutes south, with Concha y Toro tours from $18,000 CLP.
+But Casablanca, 90 minutes west, is the one to beat for whites: Kingston Family, Bodegas RE, and Emiliana Organico all reward a visit.
+Book directly with the wineries; organized tours from Santiago run $40,000-80,000 CLP for a full day with transport and 3-4 wineries.

 Mercado Central is the starting point.
 The iron-and-glass building from 1872 is beautiful, and the seafood is extraordinary.
-But — and this is crucial — avoid the restaurants in the center aisle.
+But — and this matters — skip the restaurants in the center aisle.
 Those are tourist traps with inflated prices and aggressive hosts who try to pull you in.

-Go to the perimeter stalls.
+Head for the perimeter stalls instead.
 Donde Augusto is the most famous, but Tio Willy and the smaller operations are often better and cheaper.
 Order caldillo de congrio (conger eel stew, $8,000-12,000 CLP) — Pablo Neruda wrote a poem about it.
 Or paila marina (mixed seafood stew, $10,000-15,000 CLP).

 And don't miss "once" — Chilean afternoon tea.
 Between 5-6PM, Chileans sit down for tea with bread, avocado, cheese, and ham.
 It's a meal disguised as a snack.
-Cafe Colonia on MacIver Street does a traditional once spread for $5,000-8,000 CLP.
+Cafe Colonia on MacIver Street lays out a traditional once spread for $5,000-8,000 CLP.

 Chilean Spanish — how bad is it?

-If you learned Spanish in Mexico or from a textbook, prepare for confusion.
-Chileans speak fast, drop the 's' from endings, and use slang that doesn't exist anywhere else.
+Learned your Spanish in Mexico or from a textbook?
+Prepare for confusion.
+Chileans speak fast, drop the 's' from endings, and lean on slang that exists nowhere else.

 Survival guide: